 - Invoked in the music video for Michael Jackson's "Black or White", when the camera zooms out from Michael singing at the Statue of Liberty's torch and showing landmarks from many other places from all over the world in the background, the idea being to show that everyone lives in the same world.

 - In Bells Are Ringing, Sandor's song "Salzburg" describes a wonderful seaside city that has not only strudel and goulash but gondolas, Toros y Flamenco, Geisha girls and the Nile, and also resembles Gay Paree and Oklahoma!.

 - In Strong Bad's Cool Game for Attractive People: Dangeresque 3, Venice, Cairo, Ireland, Tokyo, and Paris are all the same set (which, of course, resembles none of the aforementioned places) with a really badly made prop in the background.
 They even have the same character (sort of) standing around in the same place in each.

 - Given proper time and wise financial management, you can build such a place in SimCity.

-- In Futurama the city of New New York has famous landmarks from across the world, on a single beach.
-This is explained by the city having a supervillain mayor at one point, who stole them all, then put his face on Mount Rushmore, which he also stole.
+- In Futurama, a beach in the state of New New York has famous landmarks from across the world located on it—after Fry questions the others on it, Leela explains that the state of New New York had elected a supervillain governor at one point, who stole them all, then put his face on Mount Rushmore (which he also stole).

-- Parodied in an episode of Kids Next Door.
-Numbah 2 wakes up to a vista that features pretty much every famous landmark there is; he suddenly catches onto something being off by the time he gets to the Sphinx.
-Turns out to be a miniature golf course in a basement with all the landmarks having been properly shrunken down along with Numbah 2 himself.
+- Parodied in an episode of Codename: Kids Next Door.
+Numbuh 2 wakes up to a vista that features pretty much every famous landmark there is; he suddenly catches onto something being off by the time he gets to the Sphinx.
+Turns out to be a miniature golf course in a basement with all the landmarks having been properly shrunken down, along with Numbuh 2 himself.